Files

 Some of the accounts coming from Salesforce don’t have an associated BillingCountry, so let’s remove those.
 Add a Tester to the canvas and connect it to the SalesforceConnector.
 In the parameters, set the test to BillingCountry Attribute Has a Value.

 Any records that are null will be filtered to the Failed output port.
-If you wanted to update your data, you could write out these null values to Microsoft Excel then use that to review your records in Salesforce.
+If you want to update your data, you can write out these null values to Microsoft Excel and then use it to review your records in Salesforce.

 4. Join Datasets